Giraffes Can't Dance Animals Giraffes Can't Dance Animals

 Run Time: 65 minutes

-Curriculum: Literature and Language Arts, Math, Emotional and Social Learning, Teamwork and Expression, and Performing Arts.
+Curriculum: Literature and Language Arts, Folk Tales and Cultures, Social Sciences, Government and Politics, Emotional and Social Learning, and Performing Arts.

 Outreach & Residencies